-The Canadian Property and Casualty (P&C) market experienced a strong, profitable year overall in 2007 given that the industry held over \$7 billion in excess capital.2 Net income for P&C insurers decreased slightly over 2006 but remained strong at over \$4 billion.3 Indications from the industry are that 2008 has been a more challenging year due to an increase in claims costs and the impacts of an unstable global economy.
+The Canadian Property and Casualty (P&C) market experienced a year of instability in 2008.
+Net income for P&C insurers decreased by 60.2% over 2007, to \$1.7 billion.
+Return on equity for the industry significantly decreased to 5.75% in 2008 compared to 14.75% in 2007.
+Indications from the industry are that 2009 will continue to be a challenging year due to an increase in claims costs and the impacts of an unstable global economy.

 During 2008, the industry experienced a significant deterioration in most regions and lines.
 As an industry overall, the automobile line has experienced an increase in loss ratios due to the rise in claims costs.
-The loss ratio for personal property also worsened, largely due to inclement winter weather in most of the country.4 These results are especially evident in the two largest insurance markets, Ontario and Alberta, during the latter part of 2007 and into 2008.5
+These results are especially evident in the two largest insurance markets, Ontario and Alberta.
+In particular, accident benefits claims costs have been continually increasing in Ontario where the accident benefits loss ratio for 2008 was 123.8% compared to 103% from 2007.

-More recently, the credit crisis has created significant instability in the financial markets, eroding the capital levels that have been built up by insurers.
-Deteriorating performance will be further exacerbated by low investment yields, which will decrease investment income and create a stronger reliance on underwriting income.
-This is happening while underwriting results have been poor in key markets like Ontario and Alberta auto.
-Industry experts warn that the risk of insolvency may increase if sound underwriting practices and rate increases are not enough to offset rising costs.6
+The credit crisis created significant instability in the financial markets, eroding the capital levels that have been built up by insurers.
+Deteriorating performance was further exacerbated by low investment yields, which decreased investment income and created a stronger reliance on underwriting income.
+Concurrent low investment income and deteriorating underwriting results in key markets like Ontario and Alberta are of concern in the industry.
+Industry experts warn that the risk of insolvency may continue to increase if sound underwriting practices and rate increases are not enough to offset rising costs.

-Despite the volatility in financial markets and instability in the Canadian P&C market, ICBC's position is sound and we are faring well relative to the industry.
+Despite the volatility in financial markets and instability in the Canadian P&C market, ICBC's position is sound and we continue to fare well relative to the industry.
 We continue to have a conservative investment philosophy, and are managing our insurance operations and capital levels prudently, which allow us to continue working to keep rates low and stable over the long term for our customers.